A City Guide To Malaga, Spain

 Calle Andrés Pérez – if you are looking for small and unique shops, this is the street you want to visit first.

-If you prefer to go to a Malaga shopping center, then you may want to check out these places:
+If you prefer to go to a Malaga shopping centre, then you may want to check out these places:

 Muelle Uno – it has an arts and craft market on the weekends.